Woolverine94/biniou/README.md

     - Windows 10 22H2
     - Windows 11 22H2

-> Note : biniou does not support Cuda or ROCm and though does not need a dedicated GPU to run.
+> Note : biniou does not still support Cuda or ROCm and though does not need a dedicated GPU to run.
 You can install it in a virtual machine.

 ## Installation